Section 23 – PLUMBING LIABILITIES

 Several residents have enquired about the fitting of thermostatic valves; this is an individual flat owner liability and not a service charge item.
 The fitting of this can only be undertaken and completed whilst the heating system is off.
 Please consult with the in-house plumber (See item.
 26)

-b.
 COMMUNAL PIPES (Service Charge Liability)

 The building is responsible, through the service charge, to maintain the communal installations.
 These are the supply pipes in the ducts to the flats, which serve hot and cold water and also central heating.
 The waste pipes in the stack are also communal.

-NDVIDUAL LESSEE LIABILITY
+INDVIDUAL LESSEE LIABILITY

 Pipes individually serving one flat are the liability of that flat’s lessee.
 This includes waste pipes, hot and cold feed pipes from the Service duct, plus stopcocks to sinks, baths and basins, as well as the waste pipes from these fittings.
-Radiators and their valves are also the lessee’s individual liability and the pipe work once it leaves the main
+Radiators and their valves are also the lessee’s individual liability and the pipe work once it leaves the main system.

 If in doubt ask!
 Immediately report all leaks/faults to the desk for the in-house plumber.
 If you are having plumbing works carried out please check with the office and ALWAYS have the stopcocks checked first to ensure they work.
 If they do not, this must be your plumber’s first job.
 Any requests for water shut downs must be notified to the desk at least 24 hours in advance.
 We always try to accommodate such requests but no guarantees can be given.